 If you are looking to get a car and you have low credit or no credit, but you know you will need financing for the purchase, this can be a great option for you.
 Most Buy Here, Pay here dealerships are used to working with customers who have poor credit or no credit.

-But before you decide to go the route, you should educate yourself on both the pros and cons to “Buy here, pay here motorcycle” in-house financing.
+But before you decide to go the route, you should educate yourself on both the pros and cons to “Buy here, pay here ” in-house financing.

 Here are some things to consider: